jbeguna04/Energize/README.md

 * Fixed a bug that the widget was requesting more space then required
 * Added support for lock screen widgets on Android 4.2+
 * Added support for high-resolution devices (like the Nexus 10)
+* Removed the option to turn-off the automatic service start after the device has finished booting
+* Removed the theme support because it was buggy not not really useful
+* Fixed two bugs which caused the application to crash with a null-pointer exception

 ### Version 0.8.2 *(2012-11-07)* - [Changes][26]
 * Fixed a bug which caused an application crash on tablets while pressing the lock-button